 Through the seminar, students will also begin to take part in the activities of the Writing Center, first by observing and working with established peer writing consultants and then by conducting writing conferences of their own.
 Thus, the primary goal of the class is to allow students to connect the theoretical knowledge they gain in the classroom with the experience and practice of peer tutoring.

-Writing Center Theory and Pedagogy is taught by Dr. John Boyd, Director of the Writing Center.
-The class meets during the spring semester on Tuesdays and Thursdays from 2:30-3:45.
+Writing Center Theory and Pedagogy is taught by Dr. Rachel Rodriguez, Director of the Writing Center.
+In past semesters, the class has met on Tuesdays and Thursdays from 2:30-3:45.

 Why become a peer writing consultant?

-While our seminar most often focuses on ways of working with other writers and their texts, you’ll gain insight into your own writing and thinking processes.
-What’s more, you’ll gain critical and interpersonal skills that will serve you well during your time as a student at Washington College and afterwards as you enter the world of professional work.
+Fundamentally, the work of a peer writing consultant supports the academic success of students at Washington College.
+Not only will you share your knowledge and guidance about writing with others, you'll learn about the writing genres and conventions of disciplines outside of your own.
+Moreover, you’ll gain insight into your own writing and thinking processes, as well as critical and interpersonal skills that will serve you well during your time as a student at Washington College and as you enter the world of professional work.
 Our peer consultants have gone on after graduation to use their writing experience in a range of careers, from publishing to teaching, law, and social work.